scionproto/scion/doc/manuals/control.rst

    .. warning::

-      Keep this parameter reasonably low to avoid explosion of beacon numbers.
+      Keep this parameter reasonably low to avoid an explosion of beacon numbers.

 .. option:: CandidateSetSize = int (Default: 100)